w3gh/ghostplusplus/readme_mod.txt

  If you plan to use this with ssh client, you might want to compile with ncurses instead of pdcurses.

- If you want to compile with pdcurses, change
+ If you want to compile with pdcurses, write "make PDCURSES=1"

- #include <panel.h> to #include <xpanel.h> in ui/common.h

- and

- -lpanel to -lXpanel and -lcurses to -lXCurses in Makefile